unification-com/weatherchain-demo/README.md

 `weatherchain_oracle`: Weatherchain's Workchain Oracle.
 Reads Weatherchain's block headers and sends them to its WorkchainRoot smart contract on Mainchain.
 Posts Txs to Mainchain on http://192.168.43.20:8545
 `weather_service`: Deploys a simple smart contract to store weather data on Weatherchain.
 Runs a simple oracle service to read weather from api.openweathermap.org, and write it to the smart contract.
-`init_weatherchain_environment`: Initialises the Workchains environment.
-Only run during `make init`
+`init_weatherchain_environment`: Initialises the Weatherchain's environment.
+Only run during the `make init` target.

 ## Init notes